-Turn on the control power and wait until the display settles on the time and date screen.
-Press the blue reset button.
+Turn on the control power and wait until the display settles on the plenum tempature.
 At this point the timers may be adjusted.
 Press the start button.
 The load switch should light up indicating the loading process.
-If it is not lit check the back of the load mercury switch to see that it is in the up position.
-This switch is located on the front panel of the dryer in a white box with a black cord going to the junction box with the outside light attached.
+If it is not lit check the back of the load mercury switch to see that it is installed properly.
+This mercury switch is shipped to you mounted on the front of the dryer in a white box with a black cord going to the junction box with the outside light attached.
+This switch must be installed on the load auger to work.